RichardeJiang/RichardeJiang.github.io/_posts/2019-09-24-SIFT-Guide.md

 for row:
     for column:
         for each of the 8 directions:
-            if this is the direction I'm contributing the most, mark the magnitude
+            if this is the direction I'm contributing the most: mark the magnitude
 {% endhighlight %}

 But as you can image this will take forever to run; that's why you can find in the comment section that this kind of impl will be penalized.
 So think about how to speed it up.
 A quick hint: in np you can do things like: